10 Best Bak Chor Mee In Singapore Ranked | Eatbook.sg

 10. Lai Heng Mushroom Minced Meat Noodles

-Lai Heng Mushroom Minced Meat Noodles made the news earlier this year when they announced their intention to sell the recipe behind their popular noodles.
-The family-run stall has been around for 37 years, and regularly draws long queues, especially at lunchtime.
+Lai Heng Mushroom Minced Meat Noodles is a family-run stall that’s been around for 39 years, regularly drawing long queues, especially at lunchtime.

 In spite of our intent to stay anonymous, our cameras and requests to shoot meant we weren’t as discreet as we would’ve liked.
 We later found out that they had given us something like 50% more noodles than usual.
 They had also run out of mee pok, in spite of us visiting at 11am in the morning, before the lunch crowd had come by.